Susan enjoys travel, art, writing, and natural products. She lives in Kent, just outside of London.

 Horsey Gap Car Park

-There is a car park at the back of the beach, accessed along a narrow track, that offers access to Horsey beach.
-The entrance to the track is on the bend of a road and is easy to miss.
+There is a car park at the back of the beach, accessed along a narrow track.
+The entrance to this track is on the bend of a road and is easy to miss so look carefully.
 The car park is very basic, and there are no toilets or any other facilities there.
 There is a charge to park here, and you need change for the ticket machine.
-In 2017/18 the charge is £3.00 for 2 hours, £4.00 for 3 hours and £5.00 for all day.
+In 2020 the charge is £3.00 for 2 hours, £4.00 for 3 hours and £5.00 for all day.

 To get to the viewing area, you must walk along a pathway.
 The pathway is accessed through a gate which is impossible for pushchairs, wheelchairs or disability scooters to pass through.
 The walkway is also very muddy with deep puddles.